zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_VM_COTSUE.md

          { NSSAI_SST = 1, NSSAI_SD = "0", DNN = "ims"},
          ##{ NSSAI_SST = 222; NSSAI_SD = "123", DNN = "ctnet"}
          { NSSAI_SST = 1; NSSAI_SD = "0", DNN = "ctnet"}
         );
 ```

 - No NRF is used in this demo so REGISTER_NRF variable should be set to **no**

 ### 5.4 Configuring SIM card and database

-- User Subscprition Profile: The UE used in this demo and tutorial has  the below profile.
+- User Subscription Profile: The UE used in this demo and tutorial has the profile below.
 If the user profile is different then the corresponding entry should be present in the mysql database.
 The database file is [OPENXG_DB.sql](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-amf/-/blob/bupt_amf/etc/openxg.sql)

   ```
   IMSI - 460110000000001